kvazar-network/kevacoin/README.md

 # KevaCoin by Community

-This project created to keep alive [Kevacoin Core](https://github.com/kevacoin-project/kevacoin) ecosystem.
+This project created to keep going [Kevacoin Core](https://github.com/kevacoin-project/kevacoin) ecosystem.

 Contains QT and Boost updates, minor cosmetic changes and 100% compatible with the Kevacoin Network.